 In the pages of just about any women's magazine, there are dozens of advertisements and product placements for lotions,...

 The field of marketing psychology is relatively new, and new jobs are constantly being created.
 Advancements in society, such...

 People working in broadcast marketing focus on increasing a broadcast station's ratings and revenue.
 Job options range from...

-- Digital Marketing Careers: Job Descriptions, Salaries and Education Requirements
+- Digital Marketing Careers: Job Description, Salary & Requirements

-- Top Schools for Merchandising, Marketing, Sales, and Distribution Training
+- Top Schools for Merchandising, Marketing, Sales, & Distribution Training

 - How to Become a Fashion Marketing Director: Career Roadmap